klsember-gh/repo-branch-protect/README.md

     * To track when new repositories are created,  only the `Repositories` box is to be checked
     * Ensure the default `Pushes` is unchecked

-Once a WebHook is set up, GitHub automatically sends a request to test the connection, which can be viewed under the [Recent Deliveries](https://docs.github.com/en/developers/webhooks-and-events/webhooks/testing-webhooks#listing-recent-deliveries) tab.
+Once a Webhook is set up, GitHub automatically sends a request to test the connection, which can be viewed under the [Recent Deliveries](https://docs.github.com/en/developers/webhooks-and-events/webhooks/testing-webhooks#listing-recent-deliveries) tab.

 Now, create a new repository in the organization to test the functionality of service!

 #### Note

-After the webhook has been set up, the [WebHook can be secured](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks) using a Secret Token that can be configured on the WebHook and the server where the web service is cloned.
+After the webhook has been set up, the [webhook can be secured](https://docs.github.com/en/developers/webhooks-and-events/webhooks/securing-your-webhooks) using a Secret Token that can be configured on the webhook and the server where the web service is cloned.

 ## Resources Used